Rapptz/discord.py/docs/guide/interactions/views.rst

     roles = [guild.get_role(id) for id in ROLE_IDS]
     await channel.send('Choose your house', view=RoleSelector(0, roles)) # we don't know the message ID yet.

-Once we have a message ID we just need to create an instance of our view and attach it to the :class:`~discord.Client` with the :meth:`~discord.Client.add_view` method.
+Once we have a message ID, we just need to create an instance of our view and attach it to the :class:`~discord.Client` with the :meth:`~discord.Client.add_view` method.

 .. code-block:: python